saniya8/MyNews/README.md

 ## App Screenshots
+Download a quick video demo of how to use MyNews [here](https://git.uwaterloo.ca/m49ye/team-102-5/-/blob/main/project/video/MyNews-Video.mp4)!

-For screenshots demonstrating the use of MyNews, check out our [user guide](https://git.uwaterloo.ca/m49ye/team-102-5/-/wikis/User-Guide)!
+For screenshots demonstrating the use of MyNews, check out our [user guide](https://git.uwaterloo.ca/m49ye/team-102-5/-/wikis/User-Guide)

 ## Getting Started